philanc/ple/README.md

 The major limitations the brave tester should consider are:
 - no undo/redo (yet)
 - no support for long lines.
 The next step will be to implement some minimal horizontal scroll but even this is not here yet.  (note: the long lines are not broken or erased or anything, they are just not displayed beyond the width of the screen)
 - no UTF8 support.
-PLE display 1-byte characters, and only the printable characters (code 32-126 and 160-255).
+PLE displays 1-byte characters, and only the printable characters (code 32-126 and 160-255).
 Others  characters are displayed as a centered dot (code 183).
-- no search-and-replace function (forward search only, and only for plain text)
 - no word- or sentence- or paragraph-based movement.
 - no prompt for unsaved files at exit.
 - no provision for automatic backup files.